 High Speed Shutter System

-The High Speed Shutter will reduce the shutter lag of your DSLR system to a blazing fast 5.8 mS. Having a fast shutter response time is critical when trying to capture fast subjects with irregular flight paths like insects.
+The High Speed Shutter will reduce the shutter lag of your DSLR system to 9.4mS.
+Having a fast shutter response time is critical when trying to capture fast subjects with irregular flight paths like insects.
 If you can imagine how little time a flying insect is in your field of view when you are shooting a 1:1 macro shot of an insect in flight it becomes easy to understand why system response time is so important.
-The camera shutter is left open - generally in bulb mode - and the high speed shutter is mounted to the front of the lens.
+The camera shutter is left open - usually in bulb mode - and the high speed shutter is mounted to the front of the lens.
 The camera, high speed shutter, sensors and flashes are then coordinated by a high speed controller like StopShot.